Nonverbal Communication: Definition, Types, Importance (Explained)

 When a person is bored, he may gaze around the room rather than look at the speaker or he may shift positions frequently.

-When a person is nervous, he may bite his nails or mash hair.
+When a person is nervous, he may bite his nails or mash his hair.
 These are usually made unconsciously.
 On the other hand, leaning forward toward the speaker to express interest is the case of conscious body movements.

 Space and Distance